0x8sksr/Deepseek-Engineer/README.md

    - Connects to the DeepSeek endpoint specified in the environment variable to stream GPT-like completions.

 2. Data Models
-   - Leverages Pydantic for type-safe handling of file operations, including:
+   Leverages Pydantic for type-safe handling of file operations, including: • FileToCreate – describes files to be created or updated.
-     • FileToCreate – describes files to be created or updated.
+• FileToEdit – describes specific snippet replacements in an existing file.
 • AssistantResponse – structures chat responses and potential file operations.

 3. System Prompt
    - A comprehensive system prompt (system_PROMPT) guides conversation, ensuring all replies strictly adhere to JSON output with optional file creations or edits.